 - Great control over your main loop.

-Games developed using Pygame – Magic Leap, Oculus Quest, Valve Index, Windows Mixed Reality, and so on.
+Games developed using Pygame – Magic Leap, Oculus Quest, Valve Index, Windows Mixed Reality, etc.

 - Kivy supports rapid application prototyping.